upsub/dispatcher/README.md

 ```sh
 docker run -d upsub/dispatcher
 ```
+> The command starts a dispatcher instance which listens on `localhost:4400`.

 #### Docker Compose
 The best way to get the Dispatcher integrated in your dev environment is to use